zeekus/textfiles/pschism_build_document_with_spack.md

      set( USE_ICM ON CACHE BOOLEAN "Use ICM module")
      ```

-  5. Use diffutils@3.8 instead of diffutils@3.9, as diffutils3.9 is part of the bundle and is not compatible with hdf5@1.14.1-2.
+  5. Software stack dependancies. - Use diffutils@3.8 instead of diffutils@3.9, as diffutils3.9 is part of the bundle and is not compatible with hdf5@1.14.1-2.
 If compilation issues persist, include diffutils@3.8 by adding '^diffutils@3.8' to your install command.

-  6. To resolve issues with Spack v.20 and above, modify the compilers.yaml to point to the intel64 variants for successful compilation.
+  6. Compilers and Slurm's libpmi library - To resolve issues with Spack v.20 and above, modify the compilers.yaml to point to the intel64 variants for successful compilation.
 Additionally, include the following change, which may be required:
    ```yaml
   environment:
    prepend_path: